 Irish Connection profiles an in-season strength and conditioning workout for the Notre Dame hockey team.

-Tony Rolinski, a veteran member of the University of Notre Dame strength and conditioning staff since 1998, was named Director of Strength and Conditioning for Olympic Sports on July 1, 2010.
-Rolinski is responsible for the development and implementation of the strength and conditioning programming for 25 Irish sports while continuing to have day-to-day oversight for the men's basketball and hockey teams.
+Tony Rolinski, a member of the University of Notre Dame strength and conditioning staff since 1998, was named director of strength and conditioning for Olympic Sports on July 1, 2010.
+The 2014-15 season marks his 12th season working with the Notre Dame hockey team.

 Rolinski also has earned certifications from the Collegiate Strength and Conditioning Coaches Association (SCCC) and National Strength and Conditioning Association (CSCS).

-Born December 10, 1968, Rolinski and his wife, the former Julie Connolly, have two daughters, Allie and Jaclyn, and two sons, Jake and Jared.
+Rolinski and his wife, Julie, have two daughters, Allie and Jaclyn, and two sons, Jake and Jared.